This post may contain affiliate links. You can view our affiliate disclosure here.

-One of the most common (and important) shots any golfer — amateur or professional — will face out on the golf course is the chip shot.
+One of the most common (and important) shots any golfer will face out on the golf course is the chip shot.

 Amateurs, particularly beginners, will constantly find themselves in situations calling for a chip shot over the course of a round.
 Thus, it’s critical to develop a solid and reliable technique for them if you want to have any chance of shooting a respectable score.

 How can you improve your chipping game?
-It’s not something that will happen overnight, but here are some drills you can work on, as well as some tips, that should help you improve your technique and feel for chipping.
+It’s not something that will happen overnight, but in this article, I’ll give you some of the most valuable drills I know of to help improve your technique and feel for chipping.
+In addition, I’ll provide some of my best tips that should stand the greatest chance of turning your short game around.

 1. The One-Hand Follow-Through Drill